Abstract-Tech/community-theme-tutor/i18_guide.md

 ## Xblock and the Platform strings

-_The following guide applies to overrideing translation and making tranlsation for both Xblocks and the platform_.
+_The following guide applies to overriding translation and/or making new translations for both Xblocks and the platform_.

-There are two main files to put the translations in, either `django.po` or `djanogjs.po`.
-To know which is which, check the orignal file upstreams, see in which file it alreadys exists.
+There are two main files to put the translations in, either `django.po` or `djanogjs.po`.To find out in which of the two files the original string is, you have to access the original files and check in which file the string you are looking to adapt already exists.

-Tutor would compile the created files, once they exists in the correct location, [ref tutor i18 guide](https://docs.tutor.overhang.io/configuration.html#adding-custom-translations)
+Tutor would compile the created files, once they are added in the correct location in _tutor project root_, [ref tutor i18 guide](https://docs.tutor.overhang.io/configuration.html#adding-custom-translations)

-Let's take the example of creating German translation for the [SCORM Xblock](https://github.com/overhangio/openedx-scorm-xblock) which by default doesn't have translation `.po` file for the German langauge.
+Let's make an example:

+Imagine you want to adopt a German translation within the [SCORM Xblock](https://github.com/overhangio/openedx-scorm-xblock).

+**Note: The SCORM Xblock does not have translations in any of the two “.po”-files mentioned before.**

-Thus to create the source strings clone the repo, install the requirments and cd to it and then run:
+Thus, to create the source strings you have to clone the repository, install the requirements and cd to it.
+Once there run:

 ```bash
   django-admin makemessages -l de_DE
 ```

-Note the code for German langauge is `de_DE`, is what the platform is using for the German langauge, it could have been different, it's important to match with what the platform is using, when not sure asks.
+**Note**: The code for German language is `de_DE`.
+It's important to match the language code with what the platform is using by default.

-This would create `django.po` file _there is not `djangojs.po` because it just happend that for this pkg/Xblock there is no use for Javascript.
+This would create `django.po` file, _there is no `djangojs.po`_ because it just happened that for this pkg/Xblock specifically there is no use for Javascript.

-A snapshot of the file content
+The following is a snapshot of the file content

 ```gettext
 #: openedxscorm/scormxblock.py:90